 - Volunteer experience

-Include official transcripts from all undergraduate and graduate institutions you have attended.
+Submit transcripts from all undergraduate and graduate institutions you have attended.
 There are special instructions for domestic and international transcripts.
+There are also special instructions for master’s/doctoral applicants and graduate certificate applicants.

 All non-U.S. transcripts must be evaluated by the World Education Service (WES) using their ICAP course-by-course evaluation service.
 For more information, visit the WES website.